Jeremy Cordeaux

 Jeremy Nicholas Cordeaux AM (born 18 September 1945) is an Australian radio and television presenter best known for his work in the talkback radio format.

+Cordeaux worked in radio from 1962 to 2021, rising from runner, to presenter and host, to managing director of a radio station.
+Cordeaux was the host of the Australian TV dating show Blind Date in 1970 and co-anchored the Adelaide edition of Seven News in the late 1980s.
+His career has also been marred by controversy, from implication in a cash-for-comment affair in 1999, to two DUI charges, to his 2021 sacking for on-air comments about alleged rape victim Brittany Higgins.

+Cordeaux has been named Best Talk Show Host in the World three times, and has been inducted into the Australian Commercial Radio Hall of Fame.
+In 2003, Cordeaux was made a Knight of the Order of St. John (KStJ) for services to broadcasting and the community and, in 2006, he was made a Member of the Order of Australia (AM).

 Career

 Radio work

 Born in Sydney, Cordeaux began his career in radio during 1962, at the age of 16, when he became an errand boy for John Laws at 2GB.

 He later moved to Grafton to work at 2GF before a 12-month stint at 2KY in Sydney, returning to 2GB in 1973 to take over the morning show.
 Cordeaux then became the station's breakfast presenter in 1974.

 In 1976, Cordeaux moved to Adelaide.
 There he hosted The Court of Public Opinion on 5DN for almost thirty years.

 After acquiring a 10% interest in 5DN, he was promoted to the position of Managing Director.
 He later sold his interest in 5DN, and purchased 5AD and 5SE from Hoyts Media.
 He sold the stations to the Australian Radio Network in 1996.

 Cordeaux retired from 5DN in 2004.
 He returned to radio in 2014, commencing work with FIVEaa.

 In December 2016, Cordeaux announced he was leaving FIVEaa, after mistakenly believing the station wanted him to move to another timeslot to replace Alan Hickey, assuming Hickey's employment was being terminated.
 However, after being informed that Hickey was leaving the station to undergo cancer treatment, Cordeaux elected to stay.

 Cordeaux was sacked by FIVEaa in March 2021 following on-air comments about alleged rape victim Brittany Higgins.